KittleCodes/pCAPTCHA/README.md

 - Dynamic puzzle generation: Each CAPTCHA instance creates a new puzzle piece on a background image.
 - Interactive interface: Users can drag and drop a puzzle piece to verify their actions.
 - Verify captchas have been completed using JWT
+- Analytics gathering (sessions that include captchas made, solved, failed, regenerated, along with attempts to solve which include time created, time solved, if success or not, and mouse movements while dragging)
+- Analytics dashboard

 ## Todo
-- Examine user mouse movements
 - Add rate limits

 ## Technologies Used